 Please let our arranger know if you are having a Memorial Service - or if you need to have remains by a specific date / time.
 Although we can't make any guarantees we will do everything we can to try and accommodate you.

 Yes, you can bring in your own container.
-We will transfer the cremated remains for you at no charge.
+We will transfer the cremated remains for you for a $25 fee.

 It really depends on your specific situation.
 Places that will require a certified copy will include Insurance, Retirement, 401K, IRA, stocks, etc. It is also possible that banks, the DMV, and utility companies will want to see a certified copy and they may make a photocopy for their records and then return the original to you.